 In the midst of slow socio-economic growth, negative export growth and rising unemployment, Pakistan have signed China-Pakistan Economic Corridor (CPEC) with China as a part of its One Belt, One Road (OBOR) initiative.

-OBOR is not merely a trade connectivity route, it has a pro-development agenda and outlook for all its 68 participant countries having the population of over 4.4 billion and 40% of the world GDP.
+OBOR is not merely a trade connectivity route, it has a pro-development agenda and outlook for all its 68 participant countries having a population of over 4.4 billion and 40% of the world GDP.

-For CPEC to play its role in powering the intended socio-economic transformation, adequate and efficient production structures and infrastructures must be in place.
+For CPEC to play its role in powering the intended socio-economic transformation, adequate and efficient production structures, and infrastructures must be in place.

 In this context, one of the key components of CPEC is the establishment of special economic zones (SEZs) in Pakistan.

 SEZs are expected to provide an impetus to stimulate economic activity along the trade corridor.

 Thus, well-planned SEZs are considered hugely important in achieving sustained and inclusive socio-economic growth.